Bordeaux River Cruises

 • Arrive at least 15 minutes before departure to complete check-ins and boarding procedures.

-• To catch the best seats, with tables (to put down your glass of wine and canelé), arrive early.
+• Best seats: Sit on the left (port side) for Place de la Bourse and Pont de Pierre views; switch sides on the return for Cité du Vin and bridges.
+To catch the best seats, with tables (to put down your glass of wine and canelé), arrive early.

-• Canelé's not enough?
+• Comfort onboard: The Garonne can be breezy after dark: bring a light layer.
+Sensitive travelers should avoid sitting at the bow.
+Canelé's not enough?
 Sweet and savory snacks are available in self-service vending machines.

-• Carry cash on you, in case the on-board bar doesn’t accept card payment.
+• Facilities & packing: Larger boats have restrooms and bars, but expect queues.
+Pack light: no big bags or luggage allowed.
+Carry cash on you, in case the on-board bar doesn’t accept card payment.

 Frequently asked questions about Bordeaux river cruises